Lothiraldan/saltpad/README.rst

 Features
 --------

-* Get overview of all your minions.
+* Get overview of all your minion.
 * Get details about each minions, its Salt version.
 * Easy launch of state.highstate jobs with or without dry-run mode.
-* Manage minions keys.
+* Manage minion keys.
 * Launch jobs.
 * Access jobs details easily.
 * Save job configuration as templates and launch them with one click on a button.